abouramd/graphQL-Nodejs/README.md

-Node js app with GraphQL, mongodb in database and docker for deploy
+Node js app with express, GraphQL, mongodb in database and docker for deploy